 This covers the eviction of overstaying guests, property infringement, consumer, residential and tax protection.

 Note: this (optional) cover is only available for holiday homes in the UK.
-To find out more download the summary of cover and policy wording.
+To find out more download the Insurance Product Information Document and policy wording.
 Back to Contents